chebfun/chebsite/docs/functions/chebfun/subspace.md

 ---
-title: """subspace"""
+title: "subspace"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """subspace"""
+function_name: "subspace"
-snippet: """Angle between subspaces."""
+snippet: "Angle between subspaces."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- SUBSPACE   Angle between subspaces.
+<pre class="help-text"> SUBSPACE   Angle between subspaces.
     SUBSPACE(A, B) finds the angle between two subspaces specified by the columns (or rows, if A and B are transposed) of the CHEBFUN objects A and B.